-S STIP metric SOX Deficiencies did not have a maximum due to the target being "0" and threshold being "1" to incentivize the executive to not exceed having more than 1 SOX Deficiencies.
+STIP metric SOX Deficiencies did not have a maximum due to the target being "0" and threshold being "1" to incentivize the executive to not exceed having more than 1 SOX Deficiencies.

 The STIP utilizes differing ranges for performance metrics.
-Ranges for performance metrics are specifically tailored to the metric to incentivize the desired performance taking into account factors such as historical performance, budget, staffing, etc.
+Ranges for performance metrics are specifically tailored to the metric to incentivize the desired performance considering factors such as historical performance, budget, staffing, etc.